Tutorial: Discover physical servers with Azure Migrate: Discovery and assessment

 - To remove a server, click on Delete.

 You can revalidate the connectivity to servers anytime before starting the discovery.

 Click on Start discovery, to kick off discovery of the successfully validated servers.
 After the discovery has been successfully initiated, you can check the discovery status against each server in the table.

-This starts discovery.
-It takes approximately 2 minutes per server for metadata of discovered server to appear in the Azure portal.
+It takes approximately 2 minutes to complete discovery of 100 servers and their metadata to appear in the Azure portal.